What Do Reliability Engineers Do?

 Certifications and Training

-Reliability engineers must pursue specialized training to work with complex pieces of equipment.
+Reliability engineers pursue specialized training to work with complex pieces of equipment.
 Most companies require a bachelor’s degree in engineering and entry-level experience for employment.

 The most popular training and certification programs for the positions include: